TahaAttari/reddit_wallpaper/README.md

 # Reddit wallpaper getter

-Run this script at startup to set your background to a random image from reddit, by default using /r/wallpapers on a Windows Computer (except XP).
+Run this script at startup to set your background to a random image from reddit, by default using /r/wallpapers on a Windows OS (except XP).

 **Note**: Reddit sometimes throttles requests to it's json API, or sometimes the request times out.
 Try again if it fails to work.